The Steering Committee

 Lynette is also an artist having presented her Kangaroo Skin Cloaks – a traditional Aboriginal art form - at several exhibitions since 2012; and one of her greatest accomplishments is raising 7 children and having at present, 10 grand-children.

-The steering committee has two ex-officio members:
+The steering committee has three ex-officio members:

 Ms Lou-Anne Lind